microsoft/aed-content-nasa-su20/PythonBasicsModule/5-Strings.md

 # Strings

-Out of all the variables, strings are one of the most unique.
+Out of all of the variables, strings are one of the most unique.
 This is because they can take on pretty much any key from your keyboard.
 Along with this, Python has a lot of pre-made code (functions) that you can call to manipulate your strings in various ways.

-Lets start by making a string variable in Jupyter Notebooks.
+Lets start by making a string variable in Jupyter Notebook.
 Copy the following line of code and click the run button:

 ```python
 astronaut = "Dennis Ocampo"
 ```

-Say we want to have this astronaut's name in all caps to print on his space suit.
-Instead of having to make a new variable, we can use the .upper() function to print his name capitalized.
-To call a function put the variable followed by a period, the name of the function and then parenthesis.
+Say that we want to have this astronaut's name in all caps to print on his space suit.
+Instead of having to make a new variable, we can use the .upper() function to print his name in capital letters.
+To call a function, type the variable followed by a period, the name of the function, and then parenthesis.
 Calling this upper function will not change the astronaut variable.
-You must set a new variable or current variable to that line.
+You must set a new variable or current variable equal to the function that you have just called.

 ```python
 upperCase = astronaut.upper()